callistaenterprise/k8s-tutorial/README.md

 `mvn docker:push`

 * Create a service and replication controller for the portal application.
+Run the following commands in the Kube-Cluster shell window:

 `kubectl create -f src/main/k8s/portal-service.yaml`